 As stated earlier, all Workman’s’ Compensation Claim Forms, Undergraduate Laboratory Injury Accident Reports and any other injury related information generated from a supervisor or principal investigator is forwarded to the EHS&S office for review.
 If a reported injury/incident requires further investigation, EHS&S will investigate the incident and prepare a written "Incident Investigation Report".
 This written report details the incident or accident and its likely cause.
 Corrective actions devised by ccEHS&S, working closely with the supervisor and injured person, are also detailed in the report. ccEHS&S actively works with supervisors to ensure that all corrective actions are implemented.
 Incident investigation reports are kept on file in 317 Lewis.

 Safety training in the College is provided at no cost to the employee and is conducted during the employee’s normal working hours on University time.
 Safety training may be presented by a knowledgeable supervisor, other department personnel, or by representatives from other relevant campus departments.
-Most initial training courses are available online and instructions on how to access this training is found on the CoC EHS&S homepage, click tthe Health & Safety Training button.
+Most initial training courses are available online and instructions on how to access this training is found on the Research Safety homepage, click the Training button in the center column on the homepage.

 Safety training conducted in the laboratory or off-line must be documented using the "Record of Safety Training" sheet.
 IIPP training documentation forms are available in Section 9 of the College of Chemistry Health and Safety Manual.
-Copies of completed "Record of Safety Training" forms or the equivalent must be forwarded to the ccEHS&S office.
+Copies of completed "Record of Safety Training" forms or the equivalent must be forwarded to the Research Safety Program office.